 Go to Menu

-Want to know more about text to speech?
-Here are the answers to 11 common questions, including information about how to use text to speech effectively in education in order to support, attract, and retain learners.
+Want to know more about text to speech (TTS) in education?
+Here are the answers to 21 common questions, including information about how to use text to speech to support, attract, and retain learners.

-With the advent of education technology, the learning landscape has changed rapidly.
-There are more and more ways for learners to consume course content—and both students’ and teachers’ expectations for how educators provide that content are higher than ever.
+With all the new developments in education technology, the learning landscape is changing rapidly.
+There are more and more ways for learners to consume course content—and expectations for how educators provide that content are higher than ever.

-With the availability of different technology tools leveling the playing field and allowing learners to learn in many different ways, organization leaders, course designers, and teachers must be aware of the many different available content forms—including text to speech (TTS) which digitally “reads” written content out loud.
+Technology tools help to level the playing field, allowing learners to choose to engage with learning materials in a way that works best for them.
+In this new environment, administrators, course designers, and educators must be aware of the many different available content forms—including text to speech (TTS) which digitally “reads” written content out loud.

 Audio is an important and growing segment of this education technology revolution, and savvy institutions know how to exploit this powerful medium.